 - Help for Family or Friends – They offer instruction on how to talk to a friend, family member or someone who is being abused in their relationship.

-- Help for Reproductive Coercion – Abuser sometime insist on their partner becoming pregnant, knowing this will tighten their hold and make it more difficult for the person to leave.
+- Help for Reproductive Coercion – Abuser sometimes insists on their partner becoming pregnant, knowing this will tighten their hold and make it more difficult for the person to leave.

 - Support for HIV/AIDS – Women are 3 times more likely to have a diagnosis of HIV/AIDS because of intimate partner violence.